elastic/elastic-package/README.md

 _Context: package_

-Use this command to publish a new package revision.
+Use this command to install the package in Kibana.

-The command checks if the package hasn't been already published (whether it's present in snapshot/staging/production branch or open as pull request).
-If the package revision hasn't been published, it will open a new pull request.
+The command uses Kibana API to install the package in Kibana.
+The package must be exposed via the Package Registry.

 ### `elastic-package lint`